 An MIT Alumni Association Publication

-According to research compiled by the Alumni Association, at least 40 MIT alumni representing 13 countries have qualified, participated, or served as an alternate in 13 sports at 29 Olympic Games, including two alumnae who are first-time Olympians competing in Tokyo.
+According to research compiled by the Alumni Association, at least 40 MIT alumni representing 13 countries have qualified, participated, or served as alternates in at least 13 sports at 29 Olympic Games, including two alumnae who competed as first-time Olympians in Tokyo in 2021.

-Alexis Sablone MArch ’16 will represent the US in skateboarding, and Veronica Toro ’16 is Puerto Rico’s first-ever female Olympic rower.
+Alexis Sablone MArch ’16 represented the US in skateboarding, finishing fourth in the women's street event, and Veronica Toro ’16 competed Puerto Rico’s first-ever female Olympic rower.

-In total, based on Association research, MIT alumni Olympians have won three gold, five silver, and five bronze medals.
+In total, based on MIT Alumni Association research, MIT alumni Olympians have won at least three gold, five silver, and five bronze medals.
 Scroll down to see more MIT Olympic facts and the most up-to-date list of alumni Olympians.

 Facts and Figures: MIT Alumni at the Olympics

-• MIT’s first Olympian, Thomas Curtis 1894, won the gold medal for the US in the 110-meter hurdles at the first Olympics in 1896.
-Curtis recounted his Olympic experience in a July 1924 issue of MIT Technology Review.
+• MIT’s first Olympian, Thomas Curtis (Class of 1894), won the gold medal for the US in the 110-meter hurdles at the first Olympics in 1896.
+Curtis recounted his Olympic experience in the July 1924 issue of MIT Technology Review.

-• Sablone is a member of the first-ever US Olympic skateboarding team, and she has been featured in the New York Times, Rolling Stone, and GQ.
+• Alexis Sablone was a member of the first-ever US Olympic skateboarding team, and she was featured in the New York Times, Rolling Stone, and GQ in the lead-up to the Tokyo games.

-• In total, MIT alumni have earned 13 medals at the Olympics, including three gold medals: Curtis; Swedish fencer Johan Harmeberg '81 (1980); and American rower Alden "Zeke" Sanborn SM ’28 (1920).
+• In total, MIT alumni have earned 13 medals at the Olympics, including three gold medals: Thomas Curtis; Swedish fencer Johan Harmeberg '81 (1980); and American rower Alden "Zeke" Sanborn SM 1928 (1920).

-• Mark Smith '78 was one of the final runners carrying the Olympic Torch during the Opening Ceremonies when United States hosted the 1996 Summer Olympic Games in Atlanta.
+• Mark Smith 78 was one of the final runners carrying the Olympic Torch during the Opening Ceremonies when the United States hosted the 1996 Summer Games in Atlanta.

-• The most common Olympic sports for alumni: rowing (11 alumni) and sailing (7).
+• The most common Olympic sports for alumni are rowing (12 alumni) and sailing (7).

 MIT Alumni in the Olympic Games